yardenohana/Autonomous-Soldier/README.md

 # Autonomous Soldier
 ## About The Project

+In the future we won't need real-life soldiers to fight, as technology takes over.
 This project revolves around simulating a soldier.
 The agent learns several tasks using the Reinforcement learning method.
 The final Project will include main four simulations which shows different skills a soldier is capable of, such as:
 * Chase after a target
 * Run away from an enemy
 * Work in a team to solve a problem
 * Jump over obstacles
-* Absorb the environment
+* Absorb the environment using sensors

 ### 1. Chase Simulation
 This simulation is our basic example, shows a soldier chases another in the arena.
-* A reward system based on a range of -1 to 1.

 ### 2. Jumping Simulation
 Reveals the ability of the agent to jump over an obstacle, while a different character chases after him.